 The final decision will be made by the ten-member State Heritage Council.

 Losing Rymill Park

-More than 1,700 signatures on APPA's petition did not give the Minister nor the Premier enough reason to think again.
-Their obsession with bus timetables, to the exclusion of national heritage values, would be laughable if it wasn't so tragic.
-Trees that had lived in peace for over 100 years in Rymill Park were felled in an afternoon, so that the Government can, in future, appeal for votes in the north-eastern suburbs.
+The former State Government's obsession with bus timetables, to the exclusion of national heritage values, would have been laughable if it hadn't been so tragic.
+Trees that had lived in peace for over 100 years in Rymill Park were felled in an afternoon, so that the Government could appeal for votes in the marginal electorates of Adelaide's north-eastern suburbs.

 Selling off Festival Plaza

 Few people realise that the Festival Plaza is part of the Adelaide Park Lands.
 The Plaza could easily and cheaply be returned to Park Lands.
 A design competition for this purpose was run in 2015, by the leader of the Greens Party in SA, the Hon.
 Mark Parnell.